singh1114/best/_posts/2019-10-18-testing-in-spring-boot-java-with-junit-for-beginners.md

 Firstly, we are sending a `POST` request to the `/school` API to add data to the school database and finally we are sending a `GET` request to get the data for `/schools` API.

 We can confirm that the things are working fine by running the tests in debug mode and stopping once the `POST` request is made and checking in the database at the same time.

+{% include lazyload.html image_src="https://i.ibb.co/zb9CB2p/Screenshot-2020-04-24-at-1-21-29-AM.png" image_alt="Run Java Tests in Debug mode" image_title="Run Java Tests in Debug mode" style="text-align: left;" %}

 Once the test is done, you can run the same SQL command to see that the table was deleted.

-{% include lazyload.html image_src="https://i.ibb.co/zb9CB2p/Screenshot-2020-04-24-at-1-21-29-AM.png" image_alt="Run Java Tests in Debug mode" image_title="Run Java Tests in Debug mode" %}

-{% include lazyload.html image_src="https://i.ibb.co/LryGrDm/Screenshot-2020-04-24-at-1-23-39-AM.png" image_alt="Mysql DB select query" image_title="Mysql DB select query" %}
+{% include lazyload.html image_src="https://i.ibb.co/LryGrDm/Screenshot-2020-04-24-at-1-23-39-AM.png" image_alt="Mysql DB select query" image_title="Mysql DB select query" style="text-align: left;" %}

 Finally you can push the code to see the tests running on CircleCI.